|Fund||1-year Return||3-year Return|

 This debt scheme aims to achieve its stated objective through a judicious mix of debt mutual funds and money market investment funds.
 Historically, this fund has maintained a medium level of credit quality in its portfolio ranging from high-quality AAA rated bonds to the relatively lower quality bonds rated AA- and lower.
 The fund has currently allocated about 40% of its assets in AA rates debt instruments and another 33% in A and below rated instruments.

 Having held some relatively low-quality bonds of rating level of A+, A1+, AA- has helped the scheme benefit from the higher coupon rates offered by those bonds.
-However, the fund does have considerable assets invested in bonds rated AAA, which ensures overall stability of scheme’s portfolio.
+However, the fund does have considerable assets invested in bonds rated AAA, which ensures overall stability of the scheme’s portfolio.

 ICICI Prudential Savings Fund